 Since 1912, a veterinary diagnostic service has existed at the College of Veterinary Medicine at Cornell University.
-In the 1970’s the New York State Legislature enacted laws that authorized the Commissioner of Agriculture to contract operation of a veterinary diagnostic laboratory at Cornell University.
-In 1974, funds were appropriated for the construction of the existing Diagnostic Laboratory building within the College of Veterinary Medicine complex.
+In the 1970’s the New York State Legislature enacted laws that authorized the Commissioner of Agriculture to contract with Cornell for the operation of a veterinary diagnostic laboratory.
+In 1974, funds were appropriated for the construction of a Diagnostic Laboratory building within the College of Veterinary Medicine complex.
 The State law that governs the creation and operation of a veterinary diagnostic service at Cornell University was amended in 2001 to include the following language:

 S 73-b.
 The New York state veterinary diagnostic laboratory.

-The impact of providing an effective surveillance and early disease detection for the State of New York is significant.
-When it comes to animal production economics, the estimate is that the dairy and animal production provided $1.87 billion to farmers in 2002.
-That accounts for 60 percent of all cash receipts.
-Milk sales account for over one-half of total agricultural receipts, with 12.2 billion pounds, at a value of $1.56 billion.
-New York livestock producers marketed 211 million pounds of meat animals during 2002, bringing in $116 million in cash receipts.
-Sales from cattle and calves accounted for $108 million, hogs and pigs returned $6.4 million and sheep and lambs provided $2.0 million.
-The economic impact of a disease event in the companion or on the wildlife sectors is much more difficult to quantify.
+The economic impact of a disease event in companion animals or on the wildlife sectors is much more difficult to quantify.
 However, the State of New York has a large population of companion animals (dogs, cats, horses, birds, camelids and other pets) that live in proximity to their owners.
-In addition, there are increasing opportunities for interaction between humans companion animals and wildlife species throughout the state and the nation.
-Such interactions increase the possibility of transmission of diseases from animals to humans and vice versa; increasing the possibility of emerging disease situations if/when diseases jump across species.
+It is estimated (2011) that the equine industry directly contributes $1.7 billion to the NYS economy.
+In addition to the economic impact, there are increasing opportunities for interaction between humans, companion animals and wildlife species throughout the state and the nation.
+Such interactions increase the possibility of transmission of diseases from animals to humans and vice versa, thereby increasing the possibility of emerging disease situations if/when diseases jump across species barriers.

-At the national level, the AHDC has been selected as a full member of the National Animal Health Laboratory Network (NAHLN).
+At the national level, the AHDC was selected as a full member of the National Animal Health Laboratory Network (NAHLN).
 This network of state veterinary diagnostic laboratories provides expanded surveillance and diagnostic capabilities for the early detection of serious animal diseases caused by either natural or intentional (bioterrorism) sources.
-The AHDC is just one of seven NAHLN laboratories providing a full range of services in testing for diseases like Foot-and-Mouth Disease, Classical Swine Fever, Avian Influenza, Newcastle Disease, Chronic Wasting Disease, Scrapie, and Bovine Spongiform Encephalopathy (“Mad Cow Disease”).
+The AHDC was one of the original seven NAHLN laboratories providing a full range of services in testing for diseases including Foot-and-Mouth Disease, Classical Swine Fever, Avian Influenza, Newcastle Disease, and Chronic Wasting Disease, and Scrapie.
 An outbreak of any of these diseases would have very serious economic, social, public health and political ramifications for the entire country.